 One expresses one’s individuality by negating the social group or by rebelling against various social expectations or requirements.
 To be an individual demands that one negate the supremacy of the group.
 On the other hand, to envision oneself as a member of a group is to negate one’s individuality.
 But is this an instance of poor logic?
 One can remain an individual and as such join as many groups as one wishes.
 Or one can think of oneself as an individual and yet as a parent, a worker, an artist, a theatre goer, and so forth.
 Watsuji understood this, but his argument is that it is possible to think in such ways only if one has already granted logical priority to the individual qua individual.
 Whatever group one belongs to, one belongs to it as an individual, and this individuality is not quenchable, except through death, or inauthenticity.
 Nevertheless, Watsuji’s conception of what he calls the ‘negation of negation’ has a quite different, and perhaps deeper emphasis.
 To extricate ourselves from one or another socio-cultural inheritance, perhaps the acceptance of the Shinto faith, one has to rebel against this socio-cultural form by affirming one’s individuality in such a way as to negate its overt influence on oneself.
 This is to negate an aspect of one’s history by affirming one’s individuality.
 But the second negation occurs when one becomes a truly ethical human being, and one negates one’s individual separateness by abandoning one’s individual independence from others.
 What we have now is a forgetting of the self, as Dōgen urged (“to study the way is to study the self, to study the self is to forget the self, to forget the self is to become enlightened by all things”), which yields a ‘selfless’ morality.
 To be truly human is not the asserting of one’s individuality, but an annihilation of self-centeredness such that one is now identified with others in a nondualistic merging of self and others.
 Benevolence or compassion results from this selfless identification.
 This is our authentic ‘home ground,’ and it rekindles our awareness of our true and original nature.
 This home ground he calls ‘nothingness,’ about which more will be said below.

-Watsuji's analysis of gen is of equal interest.
+Watsuji’s analysis of gen is of equal interest.
 He makes much of the notion of ‘betweenness,’ or ‘relatedness.’
 He traces gen (ken) back to its earlier form, aida or aidagara, which refers to the space or place in which people are located, and in which the various crossroads of relational interconnection are established.
-Watsuji's now famous former student, Yuasa Yasuo, observes that “this betweenness consists of the various human relationships of our life-world.
-To put it simply, it is the network which provides humanity with a social meaning, for example, one's being an inhabitant of this or that town or a member of a certain business firm.
+Watsuji’s now famous former student, Yuasa Yasuo, observes that “this betweenness consists of the various human relationships of our life-world.
+To put it simply, it is the network which provides humanity with a social meaning, for example, one’s being an inhabitant of this or that town or a member of a certain business firm.
 To live as a person means…to exist in such betweenness” (Yuasa 1987, 37).
 As individuals, we are private beings, but as social beings we are public beings.
 We enter the world already within a network of relationships and obligations.
 Each of us is a nexus of pathways and roads, and our betweenness is already etched by the natural and cultural climate that we inherit and live our lives within.
-The Japanese live their lives within this relational network.
-It is imperative, therefore, that one know how to navigate these relational waters successfully, appropriately, and with relative ease and assurance.
-The study of these relational navigational patterns—between the individual and the family, self and society, as well as one's relationship to the environment—is the study of ethics.
+With the social aspect of self being more foregrounded in Japan than in the West (especially at the time Watsuji was writing), it is imperative, therefore, that one know how to navigate these relational waters successfully, appropriately, and with relative ease and assurance.
+The study of these relational navigational patterns—between the individual and the family, self and society, as well as one’s relationship to the milieu—is the study of ethics.